Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 | Pumpkin | Slow | Medium | Sheckle play, not XP play |

-Community consensus across the Grow a Garden Fandom Wiki and Reddit: Blueberries win on mutation potential, Tomatoes win on speed and quest frequency.
+Community consensus: Blueberries win on mutation potential, Tomatoes win on speed and quest frequency.
 Running both in the same garden is the standard high-efficiency setup.
+If you are also farming for weight bonuses alongside XP, see the guide to giant crops in Grow a Garden — heavier harvests compound with mutations for significantly higher Sheckle output without disrupting your XP farm.

 | Pet | Rarity | Key Ability | Role |